Japan World Cup 2026 Guide: Schedule, Players & Where to Watch in Tokyo

 The Samurai Blue are back for their eighth consecutive World Cup—here's how to follow every match from Tokyo

-The biggest football tournament on the planet is finally here.
-The 2026 FIFA World Cup runs from June 11 to July 19, featuring 48 teams, 104 matches and 16 stadiums spread across the United States, Canada and Mexico—the first edition ever co-hosted by three nations, and the largest in the tournament’s history.
-For expats in Tokyo, that means one thing above all else: a lot of very early mornings.
+The 2026 FIFA World Cup is underway.
+Running from June 11 to July 19, the tournament features 48 teams, 104 matches and 16 stadiums spread across the United States, Canada and Mexico—the first edition ever co-hosted by three nations, and the largest in the tournament’s history.
+For those of us watching from Tokyo, that means one thing above all: a lot of very early mornings.

 Japan’s World Cup History: Eight Tournaments and Counting

 Japan is making its eighth consecutive appearance at the tournament.
 That number deserves a moment.
 Eight straight World Cups is not something that happens to countries that treat qualification as an achievement.
-Since 2022, the Samurai Blue has beaten Germany, Brazil, England, and Spain.
-The bar has moved.
-This team isn’t turning up to just participate anymore.
+Since 2022, the Samurai Blue has beaten Germany, Brazil, England and Spain.
+The bar has moved and this team isn’t turning up to just participate anymore.

 The stated goal is to get past the Round of 16.
 Japan has been there four times and exited all four.
 A quarterfinal would be the deepest run in the country’s history.
-Nobody is ruling it out.
+Two matches in, nobody is ruling it out.

 Japan’s 2026 World Cup Group and Match Schedule